-This could fool a face classifier to make the wrong prediction by conducting linear interpolation on the latent feature map to change a normal face with a smiling facial expression.
-The change of the adversarial example should be natural and smooth for humans.
+This could fool a face classifier into making the wrong prediction by conducting linear interpolation on the latent feature map to change a normal face with a smiling facial expression.
+Ideally, the change of the adversarial example should be natural and smooth for humans' perception.

-In this work, we present generated adversaries to demonstrate the potential of the semantic adversarial attack for black-box classifiers, with the existence of an image-agnostic adversarial example.
+In this work, we present generated adversaries to demonstrate the potential of the structural adversarial attack for black-box classifiers, with respect to semantic theme-independent attributes that humans can understand.
 The main contributions of this work are summarized as follows: